samarthhegde97/Starshell/README.md

 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

+*no need if you already have wsl and enabled it*

 # 2. RESTART YOUR COMPUTER NOW BEFORE PROCEEDING

 # 🚀 How to Start Ethical Auditing
-Once you launch Starshell_v1.exe, follow these steps to begin:
+Once you launch Starshell_v1.0.0.exe, follow these steps to begin:

 Authenticate: Create your operator profile when prompted.
 This maintains your logs and history.